Flashbond/Transport-Fever-2-Zoom-Out-Limit-Patch/README.md

 		{ viewNearFar = { 0.5, 5000.0 }, fogStartEndFarPerc = { 1.0, 1.0 }, lodDistanceScaling = 1.0 },		-- Cockpit view
 	}

+## Backup & Safety ##
+The script creates *TransportFever2.exe.bak* before modifying the original executable.

+If the patch cannot be written successfully, it attempts to restore the executable from the backup.

+**Close Transport Fever 2 before running the patch.**

 ## Disclaimer ##
 This is an unofficial community patch and is not affiliated with or endorsed by Urban Games or the publishers of Transport Fever 2.